abhishek1294/Open-Source-EDA/README.md

 6-Introduction to IC design c0mponent and 0pen s0urce EDA t00ls
 7-Step to start synthesizing picorv32,report rati0(register count)
 8-Test open source EDA t00l using sample design and vsdfl0w utility
 9-Steps to perform lab on Platform

+In first day of lab we learn basics of linux command , like how to make directory,how to copy directory using unix command.
+make clone of git project and copy it on our own system.
+Using basics command like:
+mkdir-to make directory
+cd ..-to change directory
+ltr-lts- to see list of files in particular folder

 ![Screenshot 2021-03-03 205321](https://user-images.githubusercontent.com/10924505/110203453-60400500-7e94-11eb-8717-f9b8dea6471c.png)